jormondroyd27/live_football_scores/README.md

 # live_football_scores

-This application scrapes live football fixture results from the Sky Sports website.
+This application scrapes live football fixture results from the Sky Sports website using BeautifulSoup and Flask.

 To run this application you will need to create a virtual environment to using the following command.